Requirements to work on a cruise ship

 Got Hired?
 Required Steps to Take Before Joining Your Next Ship!

-• Pre-employment medical evaluation (PEME)
+• Pre-employment medical exam (PEME)

 • Criminal background check